murpg/SublimeTextKeymap/README.md

 ####Resources for seeing the key bindings:
 A good resource is BoundKeys which can be installed from Package Control.
 Install BoundKeys and run the key shift + f10 to see a list of all of your bound keys.

+####Timeline for GIT CLI:
+One of my colleagues said to me yesterday; how can you have a timeline using the command line?
+Well open Git Bash and copy and paste the text and run the command form the file git-commandline. cd to one of your git repos in Git Bash and run git lg and press the enter key.
+She the beautiful timeline.